Guide: studying in Finland

 If you are planning a traineeship in Finland, you should first contact your place of study.
 Higher education institutions can arrange traineeships through their own agreements or the Erasmus traineeship programme, for example.

 You can also arrange a traineeship yourself.
-Many employers advertise traineeships in the same way as jobs on the TE Services’ vacancies service.
+Many employers advertise traineeships in the same way as jobs on Job Market Finland.
 You can also contact the traineeship you want directly.
 Many international student organisations also organise traineeships.
 The Finnish National Agency for Education facilitates Finnish in Finland traineeships for foreigners studying Finnish at foreign universities.

-Traineeships and tips on how to plan for them can also be found on the website of Aarresaari, the Finnish academic recruitment network..
+Traineeships and tips for planning your traineeship can also be found on the Aarresaari website of the Finnish Academic recruitment services network.

 Social security for trainees